oscarwiberg/portfolio/README.md

 ## Portfolio

-A portfolio made vid React and Bootstrap
+A portfolio made in React with Bootstrap and custom css